-What Is Gum Recession and Why Does It Happen?
+What Is Gum Recession And Why Does It Happen?

-Improper Oral Care at Home: Aggressive flossing and brushing can wear down the gums.
+Aggressive flossing and brushing can wear down the gums.

-Orthodontic Issues: Your teeth can move or erupt outside the bony house where they belong, causing soft tissue to settle or stretch where it does not belong.
+Teeth can move or erupt outside the bony house where they belong, causing soft tissue to settle or stretch where it does not belong.

-Gum Disease: Untreated gum disease destroys healthy gum tissue.
+Untreated gum disease destroys healthy gum tissue.
 As the tissue becomes more diseased, the gums begin to recede.

-What Does Gum Recession Look and Feel Like?
+What Does Gum Recession Look And Feel Like?

-- Your teeth seem to look longer over time.
+Teeth seem to look longer over time.
 As the gums recede, the teeth begin to take on length.

-- Your gums may bleed or swell, particularly after brushing or flossing.
+Gums may bleed or swell, particularly after brushing or flossing.